 When notifying the electoral commission of your overseas travel, you’ll also have the option to register as a postal voter.
 This means you’ll be sent a postal ballot to your nominated overseas address whenever an election is called in Australia.

-When you register as an overseas voter, the AEC will also pass on this information to your state-based electoral authority which is responsible for state and local government elections.
+When you register as an overseas voter, the AEC will also pass on this information to the state-based electoral authority which is responsible for state and local government elections in your region.

-Although you can still vote in Australian elections if you are registered as being overseas, you will not receive a fine if you do not vote during that time.
-Being overseas during an election is a valid excuse for not voting, but you must notify the AEC.
+You can still vote in Australian elections if you are registered as being overseas.
+But you will not receive a fine if you do not vote during that time.
+Being overseas during an election is a valid excuse for not voting, as long as you have notified the AEC.

 Leaving Australia permanently

 If you are intending to leave Australia permanently, or remain living overseas for more than 6 years, you can ask to have your details removed from the electoral roll.

 You will not be able to vote while you are not registered on the electoral roll.
 But you can re-enrol if you resume living in Australia.